njdevengine/python-ridesharing-analysis/README.md

 # python-ridesharing-analysis

+## Seeing the success of notable players like Uber and Lyft, you've decided to join a fledgling ride sharing company of your own.
+In your latest capacity, you'll be acting as Chief Data Strategist for the company.
+In this role, you'll be expected to offer data-backed guidance on new opportunities for market differentiation.

+You've since been given access to the company's complete recordset of rides.
+This contains information about every active driver and historic ride, including details like city, driver count, individual fares, and city type.

 From the data we can glean a few insights:
 1. Most drivers are from an Urban city type.
 2. Rural areas have higher fares, likely because of distances between locations.